The Hammer: A Short Story

 He turned to his wife and said:

 Elena laughed out loud.
-"No my love, this miracle happens, and you live it.
+"No my love, this miracle is happening, and you are living it.
 Here, smell these wonderful flowers to be convinced."

 She brought near to his face a flower vase with a bouquet of lovely flowers, which had an incredible scent.
 Thomas thought he probably had not smelled something so beautiful before.